MarioLegenda/blue-dot/README.md

 *get* and *set* method for that column.
 For example, if a table contains a column date_created but the model does not have a *Model::setDateCreated()*, it will not bind that columns value to the supplied model.

+If you have a column name that is different that the model property, you can use *properties* configuration.

+    simple:
+        select:
+            find_user:
+               sql: "SELECT * FROM users WHERE id = :id"
+               parameters: [id]
+               model:
+                   object: App\Model\User
+                   properties: { find_user.created_on: dateCreated }

+ In this example, *User* object has a property *dateCreated* with its corresponding *set* and *get* methods but column name is *created_on*. **BlueDot** will search for a *User::setDateCreated()* method and save the value from *created_on* column.
+If **BlueDot** could not find the property on the model or in *properties*, then it will skip that column and will not put it in the model.
+For example, if the table contains a column *updated_on* but the model does not have a method *setUpdatedOn()* and you haven't supplied a replacement in the *properties* configuration, that column will be skipped.